Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-intro-and-names.md

 - How can I write well-constructed setences, paragraphs, and essays?
 - How can I cleanly connect my sentences and paragraphs together?

-Your answers likely have changed since your writing instructors came down from Mount Sinai with the five-paragraph essay.
+Your answers likely changed since your writing instructors came down from Mount Sinai with the five-paragraph essay.
 But that original framework still provided you with a solid foundation on which to build your writing skill.

 In sharp constrast, I'd wager that when you learned to write code, no one spent much time answering these questions: